 How we utilize our heat to its maximum potential

-NorthC Chief Operating Officer Jeroen Volmuller about this unique project
+NorthC Chief Infrastructure Officer Jeroen Volmuller about this unique project

 “We are very excited about this heat/cold exchange project.
 Of course you need to be pro-active to arrange all this, because it does takes something out of all of the participating parties.
 But it’s absolutely worth it.
 We can now use our residual heat in a positive way that benefits society.
 And we receive cold in return.
 I do believe that such initiatives will be entirely normal in the data center world within a few years.”